cnio-bu/beyondcell/tutorial/BCS_normalization/README.md

 We can observe than `Cell_0001` and `Cell_0003` have much more zeros than the rest of cells.

-Then, we compute the raw score (mean of expression) of each cell.
+Then, we compute the raw score (mean of expression) per each cell.

 ``` r
 stats_df <- stats_df %>% mutate(raw = colMeans(Y))